Duct UI

 Step-by-Step Guide

-Start by defining clear contracts for your component.
-This provides excellent IDE support and catches errors early.
+Start by defining clear contracts for your component:

 export interface MyComponentEvents extends BaseComponentEvents {